zero-functional/zero-functional/README.md

 Allocating new sequences on each method in chains can be extremely wasteful and there are not a lot of technical reasons to punish functional style like that.

-This library can expand functional chains to simple loops fuzing the method bodies one after another. it's still very experimental, but it shows such an purely metaprogramming approach can be used to optimize functional Nim code
+This library can expand functional chains to simple loops fusing the method bodies one after another. it's still very experimental, but it shows such an purely metaprogramming approach can be used to optimize functional Nim code

 ## Variable names